ifricker/running_app/README.md

-# Loopr
+# Loopi
 [![Build Status](https://travis-ci.org/ifricker/running_app.svg?branch=development)](https://travis-ci.org/ifricker/running_app)

 ## Information
-Input a desired distance for your run and Loopr will find your location and generate a random route where the endpoint is where you started.
+Input a desired distance for your run and Loop will find your location and generate a random route where the endpoint is where you started.

 ## Configuration / Set-up
 Ruby version 2.2.2